NCA Convention Policies

-The National Coffee Association (NCA) has zero-tolerance for discrimination and all forms of harassment, including, but not limited to, sexual harassment.
-This zero-tolerance policy means that no form of discriminatory or harassing conduct by or toward any attendee, exhibitor, speaker, Convention venue staff, volunteer, event venue staff, or NCA staff will be tolerated.
+The National Coffee Association (“NCA”) has zero-tolerance for discrimination and all forms of harassment, including, but not limited to, sexual harassment.
+Protected classes include but are not limited to race, color, religion, sex (including pregnancy, sexual orientation, or gender identity), national origin, age, disability, and genetic information.
+This zero-tolerance policy means that no form of discriminatory or harassing conduct by or toward any Participant will be tolerated.

 Reporting an Incident

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact an NCA staff member immediately.
-NCA Staff can be identified by the official staff badge.
+NCA staff can be identified by the official staff badge or can be reached via the email@example.com email address which is monitored on an ongoing basis.
 All complaints will be treated seriously and will be investigated promptly.

 All reports of harassment will be directed immediately to the NCA leadership.
-In response to a report of harassment, the NCA leadership team may take any action they deem appropriate.
-Such actions range from a verbal warning to ejection from the Convention without a refund.
-Repeat offenders may be subject to further disciplinary action, such as being banned from participating in future NCA Conventions or events.
+In response to a report of harassment, the NCA leadership team may take any action they deem appropriate, including, but not limited to verbal warnings, ejection from the convention without refund, and prohibition from participating in future NCA Conventions.

-Thank you for choosing to be a part of our annual convention hosted by the National Coffee Association USA (“NCA,” “organization,” “we,” “us,” or “our”).
-We are committed to protecting your personal information and your right to privacy.
-If you have any questions or concerns about our policy, or our practices with regards to your personal information, please contact us at firstname.lastname@example.org.
+If you have any questions or concerns about our policy or our practices with regards to your personal data, please contact us at firstname.lastname@example.org.

 Table of Contents

-- How Do We Keep Your Personal Data Safe?
+5. How Do We Keep Your Personal data safe?